-Using OAuth to connect to Reporting Services
+Using OAuth to connect to Power BI Report Server and SSRS

 Domain Name Services (DNS) configuration

-You will need to determine what the public URL will be that the Power BI mobile app will connect to.
+The public URL will be that the Power BI mobile app will connect to.
 For example, it may look similar to the following.

-You will need to point your DNS record for fs to the public IP address of the Web Application Proxy (WAP) server as it will be published as part of the WAP application.
+Your DNS record for fs to the public IP address of the Web Application Proxy (WAP) server as it will be published as part of the WAP application.

-You will need to configure certificates for both the WAP application and the ADFS server.
+You need to configure certificates for both the WAP application and the ADFS server.
 Both of these certificates must be part of a valid certificate authority that your mobile devices recognize.

 Reporting Services configuration